pwlmaciejewski/coffeelint-variable-scope/README.md

   ✗ ./level.coffee
      ⚡ #1-8: Outer scope variable overwrite. a.

-✗ Lint! » 2 errors and 1 warning in 1 file
+✗ Lint! » 2 errors and 1 warning in 2 files
 ```

 **Means**: Variable `a` assigned in `1st` line and overwriten in `8th` line of `level.coffee` file.